Ceikry/ScapeMUD/README.md

 # ScapeMUD
 A MUD written in Kotlin, inspired by RuneScape and SMAUG.
 I make this for fun.

+There's a Discord server for this, if that's your thing: https://discord.gg/FA2uas

 ## Features as of Aug 18, 2020
 * Room Builder
 * Movement